ribid1/dbdis/README.md

 V2.6 Changed the format of the config file to .jsn
 V3.0 Added an input Window to config batteries
   - Added Rfid Sensor Values
-  - After every flight in the dbsis_Log.txt an log entry is made with important datas
+  - After every flight in the dbsis_Log.txt a log entry is made with important datas
-  - Added  dbdis_Log.xlsm with the Makro "Import_Data" as an example how you can Import very easy the log entries from the dbsis_Log.txt to Excel
+  - Added  dbdis_Log_en.xlsm and dbdis_Log_de.xlsm with the Makro "Import_Data" as an example how you can Import very easy the log entries from the dbsis_Log.txt to Excel